nurmeden/nurmeden/README.md

 - 👋 Hi, I’m @nurmeden
 - 👀 I’m interested in backend-develop
-- 🌱 I’m currently learning Golang,Python(Django),JS
+- 🌱 I’m currently learning Golang

 <!---
 nurmeden/nurmeden is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.